CRZYDEVELOPER/SMTP-CHECKER/README.md

-😎THIS CHECKER IS WRITTEN BY ME\n
+😎THIS CHECKER IS WRITTEN BY ME
-U CAN FIND MY TELEGRAM @BINARY_THUG\n
+U CAN FIND MY TELEGRAM @BINARY_THUG
 THIS IS ONLY FOR EDUCATIONAL PURPOSE